 Product Details & Fitment

-Artem sailcloth watch straps are currently available in two sizes; 20mm and 22mm.
+Artem sailcloth watch straps are currently available in five sizes: 19mm, 20mm, 21mm, 22mm and 23mm.
 These dimensions indicate the lug width of your watch.
 To determine which size strap your watch requires, simply measure the distance (in millimetres) between your watch’s lugs (i.e. lug width).
 This measurement will be the size of strap you need to order.

 If you are still unsure, don’t stress, just contact us and we will help you select the perfect strap for your watch.

 Refer to our length guide which can be found on the individual product's page.
 Note that the length guide is approximate only and applies to the straps as shown in the images.
 Differences can occur due to varying wrist shapes and watch case sizes/shapes which cannot be accounted for completely.

 When shopping for sailcloth watch straps, people often come to the realisation that most companies are not selling “genuine” sailcloth straps.
 They produce straps made from a base material which has a sailcloth like pattern embossed on to it.
 To understand why that is, it is important to first understand what “sailcloth” really is.

 History of the sailcloth and what is a ship sail?

 Since the inception of ships, sails have been used to harness the kinetic energy in wind and use it for transport.
 The idea is that the sail has a large surface area over which the wind force acts and imparts its energy.
 Simply put, the more wind energy that can be captured by the sail, the more energy can be used to move the ship.